DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Her strained scream resonated.

-"Kay, run away!
+"Kai, run away!
 It is no use, we cannot win...
 She is not just strong...
 We cannot beat her..."